nodebotsau/nbdau/ed1/README.md

 ## Use

 Use a NICTA ED1 board and install standard firmata on it with the following two lines of code inserted AFTER the header inclusions.
 Compile and upload as normal.
+The board selection seems resilient but the Duemilanove w/ ATmega328 works well.

 ```
     #define TOTAL_PINS 22